dkolyshev/aistocks/README.md

 # Added UI improvements

-- Pagination in flipbook.
+- Added pagination in flipbook.
-- "Generated Reports" panel.
+- Added the "Generated Reports" panel to the Report Manager (see bottom part).
-- Messages about success/failure.
+- Show messages about success/failure after.
-- Click-to-copy feature for shortcodes.
+- Added "click-to-copy" feature for shortcodes.
-- Customizable data source.
+- Customizable data source (select list based on the available .csv files).
 - Theme selector for the Report Manager page (see footer).
 - More flexible settings for content fields: "Report Intro HTML", "Stock Block HTML", "Disclaimer HTML".